darwingp/darwin/README.md

 # Darwin

+Versatile GP system that supports the evolution of both Push programs and Plush genomes with a lush configuration system and modest complement of genetic programming tools (Plush translation, testing, crossover operators, selection operators) and an easy framework for defining your own push instructions and operators..

-Versatile GP system that supports the evolution of both Push programs and Plush genomes.
-Specifically designed to solve a symbolic regression problem and a pathfinding problem.
-This was implemented for Hamilton College's CPSCI 307 (Genetic Programming) class as taught by professor Thomas Helmuth.
-This is the work of Jack Hay and Nate Symer.
+This genetic programming system was originally designed to solve a symbolic regression problem and a pathfinding problem for Hamilton College's CPSCI 307 (Genetic Programming) class as taught by professor Thomas Helmuth.
+This was originally the work of Jack Hay and Nate Symer, but we welcome you, programmers of thd internet, to contribute!

+Darwin also paralellizes both the initial generation of individuals, the evaluation of individuals, and applications of genetic operators.
+Darwin is therefore well-suited to problems that require a significant amount computation.

 ## Usage

-There are two ways to run the main GP function:
+This is a standard clojure project using lein:

+     1. `$ lein run`
-1. Load `core.clj` into the interpreter, and then run `(-main)`.
+     2. Load the project into a REPL (like `lein repl`) and evaluate `(-main)`.
-2. From the command line, run `lein run`.

-## Operation
-- Pathfinding system will likely require several runs to get a satisfactory start and avoid premature convergence or static size.

-## Idea for Expansion
+## Problems

+### Symbolic Regression (src/darwin/problems/symbolicregression.clj)

+  - Solve a basic symbolic regression
+  - Example problem

+### Pathfinding (src/darwin/problems/pathfinding.clj)

-New GP system: Plush, Behavioral diversity, and Gene-level ALPS (gene-age based genetic hotspots)
+  - Original Ideas: Plush, Behavioral diversity, and Gene-level ALPS (gene-age based genetic hotspots)

 Car driver
   - Avoid obstacles
   - Continue after crashes
   - Generate a program that builds up instructions in the movement stack
   - Instructions are fed into a "virtual machine"
-  - the evolved program (a driver) is fit to a specific map
+  - the evolved program (a driver) is fit to any map

 Virtual machine
  - takes a map & starting car position
  - VM instructions (left, right, back, forward, and turn)
  - metrics (how many instrs used, distance, finished or not, # crashes, location of crashes)
    - These metrics could translate into behavioral diversity

+#### Notes

+ - Pathfinding will likely require several runs to get a satisfactory start and avoid premature convergence or static size.

 ## Terminology